SAP-samples/sap-tech-bytes/README.md

 - [2021-05-03-hana-existing-starting](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-05-03-hana-existing-starting) by [jung-thomas](https://github.com/jung-thomas)

 ## Recent Blog Posts
+- [SAP Tech Bytes: btp CLI - autocompletion](https://blogs.sap.com/?p=1407602) by DJ Adams (Tue Sep 21 2021)
+  - Get the btp CLI to help you with command autocompletion.
+This is a follow-on post from the previous one: SAP Tech Bytes: btp CLI – managing configuration and starts where we left off there, with you logged in.
+Actions, groups, objects and the command structure There are many different types ...
 - [SAP Tech Bytes: btp CLI - managing configuration](https://blogs.sap.com/?p=1404163) by DJ Adams (Tue Sep 14 2021)
   - Understand and manage the btp CLI client configuration.
 This is a follow-on post from the previous one: SAP Tech Bytes: btp CLI – logging in and starts where we left off there, with you logged in.
 When you connect and authenticate, the connection and login details are stored locally, as ...
 - [SAP Tech Bytes: btp CLI – logging in](https://blogs.sap.com/?p=1400128) by DJ Adams (Tue Sep 07 2021)